-(iii) treatment of risk and uncertainty; and
+(iii) treatment of risk and uncertainty.

-(iv) evaluation of a resource (supply-side or demand-side) alternative’s contribution to system wide reliability.
-The measure of system wide reliability must cover the reliability of the entire system, including:

-(AA) transmission; and

-(BB) generation.
+(iv)

 (14) An evaluation of the reliability criteria in relation to present performance and the expected performance of the utility’s transmission system.
 This requirement may be met by submitting FERC Form 715, as adopted in Docket No. RM93-10-00, in effect October 30, 1993.